Updated: Dec 5, 2022

 Here at CCL our job is to solve your problems, to work alongside you and understand your pain points.
 We design and build too many different, unique and special situations where conveyor systems are concerned.
 However, we have never built a conveyor system that is 98km long!

-Talking of challenges, this week I came across an article on the words longest conveyor belt.
+This week I came across an article on the words longest conveyor belt.

 Being interested in all things conveyor, I was taken aback and seriously impressed with the engineering challenges that must have been faced to bring this conveyor to life.